ryanmcgrath/wrench-js/readme.md

 var wrench = require('wrench'),
 	util = require('util');

+// Recursively create directories, sub-trees and all. wrench.mkdirSyncRecursive(dir, 0777);

 // Recursively delete the entire sub-tree of a directory, then kill the directory wrench.rmdirSyncRecursive('my_directory_name');